Annie Bindon Carter: Painted Fabrics

 The result was Painted Fabrics, a ground breaking charitable organisation designed to enable severely disabled soldiers and sailors, which included double amputees and those suffering from shell shock to work and to have a roof over their and their families' heads.
 A policy which adhered to the company's motto 'Work not Charity'.

 Annie, was the wife of the successful Sheffield industrialist, Geoffrey Carter, who was himself, a serving officer abroad.
 From the outset, Annie, being the dominant personality of the group was instrumental in making sure Painted Fabrics became a limited company in 1923.
-The company then acquired the lease to a former army camp at Norton, on the south-west edge of Sheffield.
+The company then acquired the lease to a former army camp at Meadowhead, Norton, on the south-west edge of Sheffield.
 The wooden huts became print and design workshops and accommodation was supplied to the men and their families.

 The ex-servicemen hand-printed designs onto various fabrics, using a wide variety of printing techniques.
-These fabrics were then made up into a myriad of ‘Painted Fabrics products’, which included dresses, table cloths and curtains.
+These fabrics were then made up into a myriad of ‘Painted Fabrics products’, which included dresses, tablecloths and curtains.

 Annie, affectionately known as ABC by the employees of Painted Fabrics, dealt with the day-to-day running of the company.
 She acted as the conduit between the men, the press and the companies illustrious board.
 As one of the company's five directors and Honorary Secretary, Annie used her administrative skills perfectly, through her, the company were conferred with several Royal Warrants.
 She was awarded an MBE in 1926, in recognition of her work ‘for disabled soldiers and sailors’.